-- Saute till the curry leaves become crisp.
+- Sauté on low heat till the curry leaves become crisp.

-- Pour the entire tempering ingredients along with the hot oil in the chutney.
+- Pour the entire tempering ingredients together with the hot oil into the dal chutney.

-- Stir very well and serve roasted chana dal chutney with idli, medu vadai or dosa or any south indian tiffin breakfast.
+- Stir to mix very well.
+Serve roasted chana dal chutney with idli, medu vadai or dosa or any South Indian tiffin breakfast.

 - Do not use rancid roasted chana dal and make sure they are within their expiry date.